foreveremain/2024/cfp_ismb.md

 The BioVis Interest Group organizes the interdisciplinary event BioVis, covering all aspects of visualization in biology.
 This symposium brings together researchers from the visualization, bioinformatics, and biology communities with the purpose of educating, inspiring, and engaging visualization researchers in problems in biological data visualization as well as bioinformatics and biology researchers in state-of-the-art visualization research.

-We invite submissions of original research articles as well as poster submissions.
+We invite submissions of original research articles as well as poster and talk submissions.

 ## Symposium Format